 For most people, breathing in a little dust is not a serious health hazard.
 But there are limits.
 If your ducts go for years without being cleaned and dust builds up on your registers, your indoor air may become hazardous to breathe.

 Adding to the hazardous concerns is that your home air circulates over and over.
 The air you breathe comes out of your heating/cooling registers and goes back into your ductwork to be heated or cooled again.
 Then that same air gets sent back through your ducts to be breathed again and again.

-Southern Air of Baton Rouge has the experience and equipment to clean your ductwork and improve the quality of the home air that you breathe.
+Southern Air Heating, Cooling & Plumbing has the experience and equipment to clean your ductwork and improve the quality of the home air that you breathe.
 Duct cleaning is a job for trained professionals.
 An inadequate vacuum system can release more contaminants than if you had left the ducts alone.
 Beware of companies that make sweeping claims about duct cleaning improving your health.
 Such claims cannot be verified.
 However, a properly done duct cleaning job will significantly reduce the dirt and contaminants in your home air.

 What You Should Expect from the Duct Cleaning Process

 - Before you start vacuuming, your system should be checked for asbestos-containing materials.
 Asbestos requires specialized procedures and should not be disturbed or removed except by specially trained and equipped contractors.